stackroute/Ibm-wave8-farm-revol/README.md

 FarmRevol is a farm aggregator platform where farmers can offer part/whole agricultural land to consumers on rent.
 Farmers cultivate organic food and vegetables.

-Consumers can take on rent one or more farms to receive the end products cultivated there.
+Consumers can take on rent one or more farms to receive the end products cultivated there